-Stay Tuned for more information about the 2019 Summer Green Team!
+Learn more about our 2020 Providence Summer Green Team!

-The Green Team employs 10-20 youth each summer, ages 14-18, to engage in environmental education and stewardship projects that improve our communities.
+The Green Team in Providence and Green Change Makers in Pawtucket/Central Falls employs high school age youth each summer, ages 14-18, to engage in environmental education and stewardship projects that improve our communities.
 Green Team members develop hands-on skills related to urban environmental sustainability, as well as have the opportunity to travel to protected natural places in RI and beyond to engage in conservation efforts there as well.
 Green Team youth are challenged daily with the opportunity of working outdoors and engaging in physical improvement projects that make a visible difference in our community.
 Team members learn about various environmental sustainability efforts, and how they can be involved as leaders and activists to make our communities healthier places to live.

-July 9th- August 17th: Green Team in full swing
+July 6th- August 14th: Green Team in full swing (virtual and in-person)

-Apply for the 2018 summer green team here!
+Apply for the 2020 Providence summer green team here!

 Past Green Teams: